Digital single-lens reflex camera: History

 The Canon RC-701, introduced in May 1986, was the first SVF camera (and the first SVF-SLR camera) sold in the US.
-It employed an SLR viewfinder and included a 2/3” format color CCD sensor with 380K pixels.
+It employed an SLR viewfinder and included a 2/3" format color CCD sensor with 380K pixels.
 It was sold along with removable 11-66mm and 50-150mm zoom lens.

 Over the next five years, many other companies began selling SVF analog electronic cameras.
-These included the monochrome Nikon QV-1000C SVF-SLR camera, introduced in 1988, which had an F-mount for interchangeable QV Nikkor lenses.
+These included the monochrome Nikon QV-1000C SVF-SLR camera, introduced in 1988, which had a specialized QV-mount (a non-F-mount) for interchangeable QV Nikkor lenses.